absolunet/nwayo/readme.md

 <br>

 ## What is nwayo ?
-- A completely hackable front-end boilerplate
+- A completely hackable front end boilerplate
-- A multi-theme, multi-site, multi-cms front-end framework
+- A multi-theme, multi-site, multi-cms front end framework
 - A back-end agnostic environment